Christian Examiner (California)

 The Christian Examiner is an online Christian news site.
 Prior to July 1, 2014, it was a tabloid newspaper, published by Selah Media Group serving Southern California, Western Washington and the Minneapolis–Saint Paul metropolitan area of Minnesota.
-In early 2014, the newspaper ceased publishing and in July 2014 the trademark, URLs and website were sold to the Christian Media Corporation (CMC Group) which operates Christian Post.
+In early 2014, the newspaper ceased publishing and the trademark, URLs and website were sold to the Christian Media Corporation (CMC Group) which operates Christian Post.

+In 2014, Refreshed magazine was launched to replace the Christian Examiner.